Barrington United Methodist Church

 The new plan features a Sanctuary which seats 450 people.
 The facility also includes a Fellowship Hall, Classrooms, and Administrative Offices.
 Also included are state of the art audio/visual systems in the Sanctuary and other areas of the church.

 Construction of this $8,000,000 project was completed in the summer of 2003.
-Mr. Saavedra and Mr. Gehlhausen served as Partners in Charge.
+Mr. Saavedra served as Partner in Charge.

 2005 Honor Award for Excellence in Architecture